kuleuven/iRODS-User-Training/08_mango_portal.md

 - The collection of your group
 - The public collection

 To navigate to a collection, you just click on it.
 Just under the search bar, there is a handy breadcrumb menu, which allows you to go back to previous collections:

 To create a collection, you click on the blue 'add collection' button, and specify a name.

-**Note** If the 'Add collection' and 'Upload files ...' buttons are missing, that means you don't have permissions to write to the collection you are currently in.
+**Note:** If the 'Add collection' and 'Upload files ...' buttons are missing, that means you don't have permissions to write to the collection you are currently in.

 ### Uploading and downloading files

 To upload one or multiple files, click on the 'Upload files... button'.
 From here, there are two ways to upload files:
   1. Open your local file explorer, and drag file to 'Drop files here to upload'
-  2. Click on 'Drop files here to upload' and browse your pc Note that you can upload multiple files in one go.
+  2. Click on 'Drop files here to upload' and browse your pc
+Note that you can upload multiple files in one go.

 After this step, you will see the file as data object in your collection:

 <img align="center" src="img/mango_portal_data_object.png" width="600px">

 To download a data object, click on the blue download icon on the right of it.
 It will end up in your local Downloads directory.

 ### Moving, copying and renaming data

 These actions are planned to be added in a later version.
 At the moment, you can work around this by (removing and) reuploading data objects with the correct name/destination.

 ### Deleting data

 To delete a collection, click on it to show that collection's page.
 You can find the red 'Delete' button in the lower left corner.
 The same method applies for data object.

 <img align="center" src="img/mango_portal_delete.png" width="600px">

 Any data you delete gets sent to your 'trash' collection.
 For example, if you remove the file with path `/<zone>/home/<username>/research/results.txt`, it will end up at `/<zone>/trash/home/<username>/research/results.txt`.
 You can reach the trash collection by clickin on the 'trash' tab on the left of the screen.
 There it stays for 15 days, after which it is automatically deleted.

 If you want to recover data you deleted within this period, please contact the administrators via rdm-icts@kuleuven.be.
 In later versions, you will be able to move deleted data back to your home directory.

 ## A deeper look

 If you click on the name of a collection or data object, you go to a page with more info about that object.
 These pages are split in different tabs.
 We'll discuss them one by one:

 ### Contents (collections)

 Under 'Contents', you can see the subcollections and data objects inside a collection.
 This has been discussed in the previous chapter.
 For now, you can work around this (at least for data objects) by (removing and) reuploading files, optionally with a new name and/or location.

 ### System properties (data objects)

 This tab shows you some basic information that the system has about a data object, like its owner or the time it was last modified.
 You can also search for data objects based on this information in the search tab (see [Searching](#searching)).

 ### Metadata

 ManGO allows you to user metadata (data about data) to both collections and data objects, in the form of Attribute-Value-Units triples (AVU's).
 These labels allow you:
   - To add contextual information to your data
   - To search your data via the search tab (see [Searching](#searching))
   - In some cases, it can even be used to automate processes.

 For example, you could add the attribute 'instrument' and value 'microscope A' to indicate the data has been generated by microscope A.
 The unit field is meant to indicate units like meters, hours, ... where necessary (e.g. 'time', '20', 'days'), but units are not mandatory.

 In this tab, you can add metadata manually per AVU, or you can apply a metadata schema (see [Metadata schema's](#metadata-schemas)).

 To add an AVU manually, click on the blue 'add metadata' button.
 Fill in your AVU in the popup that appears.
 Once you save, you will see this AVU appear in the metadata menu.

 <img align="center" src="img/mango_portal_manual_metadata.png" width="600px">

 You can edit any AVU you add later by clicking on the pencil next to it.
 To delete an AVU, click on the red trashbin next to it.